Frequently Asked Questions

 One of the most difficult decisions a couple will have to make during a divorce is determining who will have custody of the children.
 Both parents want was is best for their children, but it can be difficult to see eye-to-eye on these types of decisions.
 The two main types of child custody are legal custody and physical custody.
 Legal custody refers to making decisions on behalf of the children's upbringing.
 This type of custody could be shared by both parents or could be the sole responsibility of one parent.
 Physical custody refers to which parent the child lives with.
 Again, this type of custody could be shared equally between both parents or the child could only live with one parent.
 A parenting plan could be formulated in order to determine how much time the children spend with each parent.

 Before you get married or even after you get married, one thing you will have to consider is whether to create a prenuptial agreement or postnuptial agreement.
 Many people believe that they only need to create a prenuptial agreement if they are multi-millionaires, but nothing could be further from the truth.
 Creating a prenuptial agreement before you get married could help you cut down on future conflict and help you prepare for any eventuality.
-If you are already married, you could create a postnuptial agreement.
-Then, should you ever decide to part ways, you will be able to have already decided your plan of action.
+If you are already married, you could create a postnuptial agreement in case you ever decide to divorce.

 When one parent has sole physical custody of the children, the other parent will most likely be granted visitation rights.
 The court will act according to what they believe is in the best interests of their child, not according to the parent's desires.
 As long as the court does not think that visiting the parent will be harmful, they will allow them to spend time with that parent.
 If, for whatever reason, the court believes that visitation rights may not be in the best interests of the child, they could rule for supervised visits or no visits at all.
 If you have more questions regarding visitation, you can contact a member of our team.